Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Disclosure risks measure

-To visualize the variability among the summaries of $m = 20$ synthetic datasets for each of $\mathbf{Z}_{DPMPM}$ and $\mathbf{Z}_{DP-areal}$, Figure \ref{fig:IdMaxHist3} presents a histogram of $S = 100$ repeated samples of the expected risk under the maximum disclosure risks scenario is plotted.
-In addition, the minimum, mean, and maximum expected risk among $m = 20$ DPMPM synthetic datasets (dashed and blue) and those among $m = 20$ DP-areal synthetic datasets (dotted and red) are also co-plotted.
-Hidden in the average summaries of expected risk in Table \ref{tab:IdRisks_DPMPMandDPareal} is that although the average expected risk among $m = 20$ synthetic datasets $\mathbf{Z}_{DPMPM}$ is smaller than the average upper bound formed by the average expected risk among $S = 100$ repeated samples under the maximum disclosure risks scenario, the expected risk computed for the DPMPM synthetic dataset (dashed and blue) shows significant overlap with the expected risk computed for repeatedly sampled ``synthetic" datasets under the maximum disclosure risks scenario (filled histogram).
-The maximum expected risk among $m = 20$ DPMPM synthetic datasets appears to be larger than expected risk for almost half of ``synthetic" datasets under the maximum disclosure risks scenario, which may be cause for concern about DPMPM synthetic datasets.
-By contrast, the variability in expected risk among $m = 20$ DP-areal synthetic datasets (dotted and red) is much smaller, and the expected risk for the DP-areal synthetic dataset is overall much smaller than those computed under the maximum disclosure risks scenario, as shown in Table \ref{tab:IdRisks_DPMPMandDPareal}, suggesting acceptable identification disclosure risks in DP-areal synthetic datasets.
-Similar plots for cases i) gender and ii) gender and age of intruder's knowledge assumptions suggest overall acceptable identification disclosure risks for both the DPMPM and the DP-areal synthesizers, which agree with the average summaries in Table \ref{tab:IdRisks_DPMPMandDPareal}.
-The plots are placed in a Supplement for brevity.
+To visualize the variability among the summaries of $m = 20$ synthetic datasets for each of $\mathbf{Z}_{DPMPM}$ and $\mathbf{Z}_{DP-areal}$, Figure \ref{fig:IdMaxHist2} presents a histogram of $S = 100$ repeated samples of the expected risk under the maximum disclosure risks scenario is plotted.
+In addition, the minimum, mean, and maximum expected risk among $m = 20$ DPMPM synthetic datasets (dashed and orange) and those among $m = 20$ DP-areal synthetic datasets (dotted and blue) are also co-plotted.
+Hidden in the average summaries of expected risk in Table \ref{tab:IdRisks_DPMPMandDPareal} is that although the average expected risk among $m = 20$ synthetic datasets $\mathbf{Z}_{DPMPM}$ is as small as half of the average upper bound formed by the average expected risk among $S = 100$ repeated samples under the maximum disclosure risks scenario, the expected risk computed for the DPMPM synthetic dataset (dashed and orange) shows close distance to the expected risk computed for repeatedly sampled ``synthetic" datasets under the maximum disclosure risks scenario (filled histogram).
+The maximum expected risk among $m = 20$ DPMPM synthetic datasets appears almost as large as the smallest expected risk among the repeated samples of ``synthetic" datasets under the maximum disclosure risks scenario, which may be cause for concern about DPMPM synthetic datasets.
+By contrast, the variability in expected risk among $m = 20$ DP-areal synthetic datasets (dotted and blue) is much smaller, and the expected risk for the DP-areal synthetic dataset is overall much smaller than those computed under the maximum disclosure risks scenario, as shown in Table \ref{tab:IdRisks_DPMPMandDPareal}, suggesting acceptable identification disclosure risks in DP-areal synthetic datasets.
+A similar plot for case i) gender and county label of intruder's knowledge assumptions suggest overall acceptable identification disclosure risks for both the DPMPM and the DP-areal synthesizers, which agree with the average summaries in Table \ref{tab:IdRisks_DPMPMandDPareal}.
+The plot is included in the Supplementary Material for brevity.